widdix/aws-cf-templates/docs/index.md

 ![Jenkins](/img/example-jenkins.png)

-The cool thing is, that you can re-use the dependencies.
-So you can use the same SSH bastion host for Jenkins and for WordPress.
+The cool thing is that you can re-use the dependencies.
+E.g., you can use the same SSH bastion host for Jenkins and WordPress.

 # License
 All templates are published under Apache License Version 2.0.